 - (a) Each manufacturer shall maintain complaint files.
 Each manufacturer shall establish and maintain procedures for receiving, reviewing, and evaluating complaints by a formally designated unit.
-Such procedures shall ensure that: - (1) All complaints are processed in a uniform and timely manner; - (2) Oral complaints are documented upon receipt; and - (3) Complaints are evaluated to determine whether the complaint represents an event which is required to be reported to FDA under part 803 of this chapter, Medical Device Reporting - (b) Each manufacturer shall review and evaluate all complaints to determine whether an investigation is necessary.
-When no investigation is made, the manufacturer shall maintain a record that includes the reason no investigation was made and the name of the individual responsible for the decision not to investigate.
+Such procedures shall ensure that: - (1) All complaints are processed in a uniform and timely manner; - (2) Oral complaints are documented upon receipt; and - (3) Complaints are evaluated to determine whether the complaint represents an event which is required to be reported to FDA under part 803 of this chapter, Medical Device Reporting.